 Enter ‘yes’ to confirm and proceed with the cloning process.

-email@example.com's password: checking CDRouter systems, this may take a while on large systems... done.
-WARNING: * This program will erase the local CDRouter data directory of this system and replace it with the data from 10.1.1.25 * All data that is currently in /usr/cdrouter-data will be PERMANENTLY DELETED.
+firstname.lastname@example.org's password: checking CDRouter systems, this may take a while on large systems... done.
+WARNING: * 61.18 GiB will be copied from 10.1.1.25 to this system. * This program will erase the local CDRouter data directory of this system and replace it with the data from 10.1.1.25 * All data that is currently in /usr/cdrouter-data will be PERMANENTLY DELETED.
 THIS ACTION CANNOT BE UNDONE AND MUST NOT BE INTERRUPTED ONCE STARTED.
 Are you sure you want to do this (yes/no)? yes

 The cdrouter-clone utility will shutdown CDRouter on both systems if necessary, and then proceed to copy all of the data from the old system to your NTA1000.